pemcg/manageiq-automation-howto-guide/chapter12/state_machines.md

 ## State Machines

-One of the types of schema field is a _State_, and we can construct a Class Schema definition comprising a sequences of _States_.
+One of the types of Schema field is a **State**, and we can construct a Class Schema definition comprising a sequences of **States**.
 This then becomes a _State Machine_.

 State Machines are a really useful way of performing a sequence of operations; they can ensure the successful completion of a prior step before the next step is run, permit steps to be retried, and allow us to set a timeout value on the successful completion of the State.

-If we look at all of the attributes that we can add for a schema field, in addition to the familar _Name_, _Description_, and _Value_ headings, we see a number of column headings that we haven't used so far:
+If we look at all of the attributes that we can add for a schema field, in addition to the familar **Name**, **Description**, and **Value** headings, we see a number of column headings that we haven't used so far:

 ![screenshot](images/screenshot2.png)

 ### Schema Columns
-The schema columns for a State Machine are the same as in any other class schema, but we use more of them.
+The Schema columns for a State Machine are the same as in any other Class Schema, but we use more of them.

 #### Value (Instance)/Default Value (Schema)
-As in any other class schema, this is a _relationship_ to an _instance_ to be run to perform the main processing of the State/Stage.
-Surprising as it may seem, we don't necessarily need a value specified here for a State Machine (see _On Entry_ below).
+As in any other Class Cchema, this is a Relationship to an _Instance_ to be run to perform the main processing of the State/Stage.
+Surprising as it may seem, we don't necessarily need a value specified here for a State Machine (see **On Entry** below).

 #### On Entry
-We can optionally define an **On Entry** _method_ to be run before the "main" method (the _Value_ entry) is run.
-We can use this to setup or test for pre-conditions to the State, for example if the "main" method adds a tag to an object, the _On Entry_ method might check that the category and tag exist.
+We can optionally define an **On Entry** _Method_ to be run before the "main" method (the **Value** entry) is run.
+We can use this to setup or test for pre-conditions to the State, for example if the "main" Method adds a tag to an object, the **On Entry** method might check that the category and tag exist.

-The method name can be specified as a relative path to the local class (i.e. just the method name), or in namespace/class/method syntax.
+The Method name can be specified as a relative path to the local class (i.e. just the Method name), or in Namespace/Class/Method syntax.

-Note - some State Machines use an **On Entry** _method_ instead of a **Value** _relationship_ to perform the main work of the State.
-This is useful when we wish to create self-contained State Machines with the State Machine instance and its associated methods all in one class.
+Note - some State Machines use an **On Entry** _Method_ instead of a **Value** _Relationship_ to perform the main work of the State.
+This is useful when we wish to create self-contained State Machines with the State Machine Instance and its associated Methods all in one class.

 #### On Exit
-We can optionally define an **On Exit** _method_ to be run if the "main" method (the _Value_ relationship/instance or _On Entry_ method) returns ```$evm.root['ae_result'] = 'ok'```
+We can optionally define an **On Exit** _Method_ to be run if the "main" Method (the **Value** Relationship/Instance or **On Entry** Method) returns `$evm.root['ae_result'] = 'ok'`

 #### On Error
-We can optionally define an **On Error** _method_ to be run if the "main" method (the _Value_ relationship/instance or _On Entry_ method) returns ```$evm.root['ae_result'] = 'error'```
+We can optionally define an **On Error** _Method_ to be run if the "main" Method (the **Value** Relationship/Instance or **On Entry** Method) returns `$evm.root['ae_result'] = 'error'`

 #### Max Retries
 We can optionally define a maximum number of retries that the Stage/State is allowed to attempt.
-Defining this in the State rather than the method itself simplifies the method coding, and makes it easier to write generic methods that can be re-used in a number of State Machines.
+Defining this in the State rather than the Method itself simplifies the Method coding, and makes it easier to write generic Methods that can be re-used in a number of State Machines.

 #### Max Time
 We can optionally define a maximum time (in seconds) that the State will be permitted to run for, before being terminated.

 #### State Machine Example
-We can look at the out-of-the-box _/Infrastructure/VM/Provisoning/StateMachines/ProvisionRequestApproval/Default_ State Machine Instance as an example, and see that it defines an attribute _max\_vms_, and has just two Stages/States; _ValidateRequest_ and _ApproveRequest_.
+We can look at the out-of-the-box `/Infrastructure/VM/Provisoning/StateMachines/ProvisionRequestApproval/Default` State Machine Instance as an example, and see that it defines an attribute **max_vms**, and has just two Stages/States; **ValidateRequest** and **ApproveRequest**.

-There is no _Value_ relationship specified for either State/Stage; each of these States runs a locally defined method (in the same _/Infrastructure/VM/Provisoning/StateMachines/ProvisionRequestApproval/_ class) to perform the state-related processing.
+There is no **Value** Relationship specified for either State/Stage; each of these States runs a locally defined Method (in the same `/Infrastructure/VM/Provisoning/StateMachines/ProvisionRequestApproval/` Class) to perform the state-related processing.

-The greyed-out values for _on\_entry_ and _on\_error_ are defaults defined in the Class schema rather than the Instance.
+The greyed-out values for **on_entry** and **on_error** are defaults defined in the Class Schema rather than the Instance.
 <br> <br>

 ![screenshot](images/screenshot1.png)